BSides-CT/ctf-challenge-containment-cobol/README.md

 This simulates the production CTF deployment and includes the following:

-1. An test SSH public and private key
+1. Telnet running in the container

-2. SSH running on the container
+2. FTP running in the container

-3. The environment set up so you SSH in and the application is running
+3. The environment set up so you can Telnet in and connect to the application

 ### Manual Installation